So where do I get the goose fat to cook the onions in?

 - Elderly goose sausages By: dan1

-- Sophie Wright's pear, pork and celeriac By: Hugh's 3 Good Things
+- Gill Meller's pear, walnut and blue cheese (focaccia) By: Hugh's Three Good Things

 - Mulled Pears By: River Cottage Preserves Handbook